The Corporate Tax Planning Law Review: Singapore

 Sales of shares or assets for cash

-To ensure consistency in the tax treatment for property-related businesses, the above scheme will not apply to disposals of unlisted shares in an investee company that is in the business of trading, holding or developing immovable properties in Singapore or abroad.
+To ensure consistency in the tax treatment for property-related businesses, the above scheme will not apply to any disposal of unlisted shares in an investee company that is in the business of trading, holding or developing immovable properties in Singapore or abroad.
 The tax treatment of these share disposals will thus be based on the facts and circumstances of each case.
 This change will apply to shares disposed of on or after 1 June 2022.
 All other conditions and exclusions of the scheme remain the same.

-- buyer's stamp duty (BSD): BSD is payable by the purchaser at approximately 3 per cent for non-residential properties, and approximately 3 per cent to 4 per cent for residential properties;
+- buyer's stamp duty (BSD): BSD is payable by the purchaser at approximately 3 per cent for non-residential properties and approximately 3 per cent to 4 per cent for residential properties;

-Unutilised trade losses, capital allowances and donations may be carried forward and deducted against subsequent income of a company, provided that there is no substantial change in the shareholding of the company – that is, that 50 per cent or more in shareholders and their respective shareholdings at the relevant dates have remained the same (the Substantial Shareholding Test).
-A sale of shares in third-party transactions may thus result in the Substantial Shareholding Test not being met.
+Unutilised trade losses, capital allowances, and donations may be carried forward and deducted against subsequent income of a company, provided that there is no substantial change in the shareholding of the company – that is, that 50 per cent or more in shareholders and their respective shareholdings at the relevant dates has remained the same (the Substantial Shareholding Test).
+A sale of shares in third-party transactions might thus result in the Substantial Shareholding Test not being met.
 Companies may apply for a waiver of the Substantial Shareholding Test, provided that the Comptroller is satisfied that the substantial change in shareholders was not to seek any tax benefit.